PaloAltoNetworks/prisma-cloud-docs/api/descriptions/authenticate/post.md

   https://<CONSOLE>/api/v1/authenticate
 ```

-**Note:** The username and password values are case-sensitive.

 ### Response

-A successful response will return the following response containing the access token which can be used for the rest of the API endpoints.
+Refer to the following successful example response that returns the access token for use in other API endpoints:

 ```bash
 {"token", "ACCESS_TOKEN_VALUE"}